smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 ## Potential downsides

-This proposal is to provide new SDL system with low performed ECU such as PTW and low-cost vehicles, thus it assumes that it requires costs of management and maintenance.
+This proposal is to provide a new SDL system with low performance ECU such as PTW and low-cost vehicles, thus it assumes that it requires costs of management and maintenance.
 However, it is assumed that the management and maintenance costs will be reduced for the following reasons.
  - It will use SDL Core same as current one.
  - There is not any management about SDL HMI, only manages the guideline.